xigadee/Microservice/README.md

 Assert.IsTrue(result.IsSuccess);
 Assert.IsTrue(result.Entity.Message == "Hello mom");
 ```
-This service creates a quick memory-based entity store for the POCO class, Sample1, that supports CRUD (Create/Read/Update/Delete) functions for the entity, with optimistic locking, and additional versioning and search methods, based on a key field (Id) and optional version field (VersionId) defined in the entity.
+This service creates a quick memory-based entity store for the POCO class, Sample1, that supports CRUD (Create/Read/Update/Delete) functions for the entity, with optimistic locking, and additional versioning and search methods, based on a key field (Id) and optional version field (VersionId) that are defined in the entity.

 If we were to use the [Xigadee Azure](Src/Xigadee.Azure/_docs/Introduction.md) library, we could replace the following method:
 ```C#